electro-framework/framework/README.md

 </form>
 ```

+Components sometimes also have subtags that can hold arbitrary HTML content and other components.
+In the example above, the `Repeat` tag has the `Header`, `Footer` and `NoData` subtags.
+These subtags **are not** components; they are interpreted as extended attributes of the owner component.

-On the example above, notice how the `<ul>` tag is only closed inside the `<Footer>` tag, seemingly violating the correct HTML tag nesting structure of the template.
+Also on the example, notice how the HTML `<ul>` tag is only closed inside the `<Footer>` subtag, seemingly violating the correct HTML tag nesting structure of the template.
 In reality, the template is perfectly valid and so is the generated HTML output.
 This happens because, for Matisse, all HTML tags are simply raw text, without any special meaning.
 All text lying between component tags (those beginning with a capital letter) is converted into as few as possible Text components.

+> A `Text` component simply outputs its content unmodified.
+It is not specified with a tag; instead, it is created implicitly whenever Matisse finds non-component text on a template.

+> A single `Text` component can hold large spans of HTML markup.

 So, the real DOM (as parsed by Matisse) for the example above is: